Generating Schemas with an LLM

 A Reference Prompt (Copy & Use)

-This prompt works well with the Almadar skill installed:
+This prompt works well with the Orb skill installed:

-Using the Almadar language, generate a complete .orb schema for: [YOUR APP DESCRIPTION]
+Using the lolo language, generate a complete .lolo program for: [YOUR APP DESCRIPTION]

 Requirements:

-- Each feature domain becomes one orbital with: entity, traits, pages
+- Each feature domain becomes one orbital block containing: entity, trait(s), page

-- Every trait must have an INIT self-loop transition that renders the initial UI using render-ui
+- Every interaction trait must have an INIT self-loop transition that fires render-ui

 - Use "submitEvent"/"cancelEvent" on form-section (not onSubmit/onCancel)